denisboo/guides/OpenWrt as NAS device.md

 	interfaces = |INTERFACES| wire
 ```

-This should make it so that the daemon listens on the interface seleced on the
+This should make it so that the daemon listens on the interface selected on the
 previous tab as well as on the WIRE interface.
 Now *Save & Apply* changes (do
 the double toggle thing) and you should be able to connect to your shares from
 both networks!